Meet-S0ni/Interview-Questions/README.md

 - what is the ingress, why ingress
 - what is cluster-issuer
 - pvc and pv
+  - pvc autoscaler
+  - what are different accessmode in PVC
+	- ReadWriteOnce, ReadWriteMany, ReadOnlyMany, ReadWriteOncePod
+	- difference between ReadWriteOncePod and ReadWriteOnce
+  - what are different reclain policies pvc
+    - Retain, Delete, Recycle
+  - what are the differnt Phase of pv
+    - Available, Bound, Released, Failed
 - what is storage class
 - what is kube proxy
 - what does API server
 - static pods
+  - schedule a pod on specific node without scheduler
 - RBAC
 - hpa, vpa
 - keda